How far can a rumor travel without shortcuts?: Numerical results for the general case

-A natural question that arises is if there is, or not, a critical $k$ as a function of $n$ above which the remaining proportion of ignorants is $\approx 0.203$.
-The purpose of this section is to investigate this question.
+A natural question that arises is whether there is a critical $k$ as a function of $n$ above which the remaining proportion of ignorants is $\approx 0.203$.
+The purpose of this section is to answer this question.